 Rent a Portable Moving Container

-A portable moving container is a great alternative to a traditional moving truck.
+A portable moving container is a great alternative to hiring a moving company.
 Container companies such as PODS and U-Pack will drop off a container at your home and give you a set amount of time to load it with your belongings.
 Once it’s packed, the moving company will pick up the container and transport it to your new location or a storage facility.

 Remember that there are certain items moving companies will not move.
-These restrictions generally apply to moving container companies and freight services as well.
-PODS, for instance, notes on its FAQ page that hazardous materials and illegal items cannot be placed in PODS containers.
+These restrictions generally apply to moving container companies, but freight services may also have limitations.
+PODS, for instance, notes on its FAQ page that hazardous materials and illegal items cannot be placed in its containers.
 The company also recommends not packing heirlooms, important documents, and other irreplaceable items in its containers.

 Use a Freight Trailer Service